How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Here you can select individual options for either a single-press, double-tap, or long-press of the button.

-In my case, I assigned all three functions to open the Settings menu on my NVIDIA Shield.
-Although this is my daily-driver streaming device, I also use it a lot for testing new apps and writing tutorials.
+Although this is my daily-driver streaming device, I also use it extensively to test new apps and write tutorials.
 So I’m in the Settings menu quite often.

 After remapping the NVIDIA Shield TV's Netflix button

-Admittedly, it can be annoying to have a “Netflix” button when it does something else.
-Some resourceful people in the Shield TV Reddit forum created their own custom stickers that fit the button perfectly.
+Some resourceful people in the Shield TV Reddit forum created custom stickers that fit the button perfectly.

 FAQs